the-wing/team-procs/Eng/Git.md

 Git is an extremely powerful tool with many possible workflows.
 Our Git workflow should make it easier to achieve our larger goal with tickets/work: merging tickets quickly, and deploying value to production often.

-Generally, we stick to Atlassian's [Simple Git Workflow](https://www.atlassian.com/blog/git/simple-git-workflow-simple).
+Generally, we stick to [trunk-based development](https://trunkbaseddevelopment.com/).
 Due to the nature of our release process, there are some additional steps one needs to take during the review portion of the dev cycle.

 ## Branches
 We use three types of branches for our workflow.